Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Introduction

 We now give what, in our opinion, are some beautiful open problems that naturally lead on from Theorems \ref{thm:main} and \ref{thm: continuity}.
 In what follows, we fix $G = \ZZ^2$ and only consider the nearest-neighbour case.

 The most striking omission from Theorem \ref{thm: continuity} is the behaviour at $\beta_c$ for the nearest-neighbour model in $d=2$.
-Indeed, the infrared bound is not useful in this context and the analogous result for the Ising model relies on exact integrability \cite{onsager1944} or planar duality \cite{W09}, which only works in the nearest-neighbour case; we stress that the case of finite range Ising is open.
+Indeed, the infrared bound is not useful in this context and the analogous result for the Ising model relies on exact integrability \cite{onsager1944} or planar duality \cite{W09}, which only works in the nearest-neighbour case; we stress that the case of the finite range Ising model is open.
 It is widely believed that the phase transition for $\phi^4$, just as for Ising, is continuous in dimension $2$. \begin{op1}[Continuity in $d=2$] Let $d=2$ and $J$ be the nearest-neighbour interaction.
-Prove that \begin{equs} m^*(\beta_c) = 0. \end{equs} \end{op1}
+Prove that